 JIMP’s images reveal some of the oxymorons in the life of an average contemporary traveller, freeing the hunter-gatherer Hyde from Jekyll’s repressive propriety.
 The surreal moments in these humble scribings depict some of the true harshness, brutality, sometimes beauty and inexorable randomness of existence; the quiet comedy in the lo-fi production taps directly into our juvenile selves, exposing us to the emotions and curiosity of our adolescence.
 Jokes are multilayered and droll.

-The quiet comedy in the low-fi production, taps directly into our juvenile selves, exposing us to the emotions & curiosity of our adolescence.
-The jokes are multilayered and droll, as the banker and the vicar revealed in their gauche awkwardness, stumble in emotional confusion, threatened by their imaginary ancestors, humiliated by their descendants.
+As the banker and the vicar revealed in their gauche awkwardness stumble in emotional confusion, threatened by their imaginary ancestors, humiliated by their descendants.
 The artist shines a spotlight into the anonymous seething masses: each individual struggling with his own self-consciousness – a kind of exorcism, open, spontaneous, bloody and raw.

-Outsider art, disenfranchised from the adolescent bedroom, sci-fi bookcover or record sleeve, and floating in on the artworld like a breeze from an open window, JIMP is free to question our belief in fate, religion and the iprison (sic) of taste and manners.
+Steeped in Outsider art, sci-fi book covers, record sleeves strewn around the disenfranchised adolescent bedroom, floating in on the artworld like a breeze from an open window, JIMP is free to question our belief in fate, religion, taste and manners.
 Liberating the viewer to remember the imagination, fears and horrors of adolescence, purging our psyche of suppressed and denied feelings, whilst delivering an unwitting smile.
-The pleading, engaging characters trapped in their cartoon frieze gaze out at the audience soliciting empathy.
+Pleading, engaging characters trapped in their cartoon cells gaze out at the audience, soliciting empathy.
 We are all there captured in his world view, the wise and the frail, the social bully and the outcast, caught with our pants down in front of the crowd.